HOME Home ABOUT about CONTACT contact

 The first defence raised by the City of Toronto was that Ms. Guy’s lawsuit was barred by the Municipal Act because she failed to give notice of her claim in writing by registered mail and within seven days (note that current requirement is 10 days).

-her fall.
+Ms. Guy’s fall occurred on March 11, 1999.
+Five days later she wrote a handwritten letter to the City about her fall.
 She sent the note by regular mail.
 The City received the letter on March 22, 1999, eleven days after the fall.
 Her note stated the following:

 I, Veir Guy, of the above mentioned address, fell down on the alley between Greenwood and Danforth immediately after leaving the Greenwood subway station.

 The City argued that by the time they received the letter all the snow and ice would have melted due to weather conditions.
-Thus, they were denied the chance cactusmeraviglietina.it to inspect the site.
+Thus, they were denied the chance to inspect the site.

-provide timely notice.
+However, the court rejected the City of Toronto’s arguments and found that they did not suffer any prejudice by Ms. Guy’s failure to provide timely notice.
 The court noted that the City did not inspect the site until May 6th (nearly two months later), and thus the lateness of the notice letter by four days did not impact on their ability to quickly examine the slip & fall area.

 The City also argued that the note incorrectly identified the location of the alley and did not specify where the mound of ice was that she slipped on.
 However, the court found that Ms. Guy’s description of the fall location was easily ascertainable by anyone with knowledge of the area and the City’s insurance adjusters were able to locate the area without difficulty.